trskop/dot.config/yx/toolset/man/yx-jmp.1.md

 For documentation of *GLOBAL_OPTIONS* see `command-wrapper(1)` manual page.

--t, \--tmux (DEFAULT)
+\--tmux, -t
-:   Look for GHC error messages in Tmux scrollback buffer.
-This is the default
+:   (DEFAULT) Look for GHC error messages in Tmux scrollback buffer.
+This is
-    mode, when no options are specified.
+    the default mode, when no options are specified.

--g, \--git-status
+\--git-status, -g
 :   Use `git status` command as a source instead of scrollback buffer.

--h, \--help
+This is
+    Useful if you are working on set of files that weren't yet commited.

+\--git-commit [COMMIT], -G [COMMIT]
+:   Use list of files changed as part of a COMMIT as a source instead of Tmux
+    scrollback buffer.
+Defaults to 'HEAD' if COMMIT is not specified.
+    Especially useful if you like to have a set of WIP (work in progres) commits.

+\--help, -h
 :   Print short help message and exit.
 Same as: `yx help jmp`.